2024

 Royal Society for the Prevention of Acc…

-Concerns summary There are inadequate fire prevention measures for vulnerable, heavy-smoking residents in care settings.
+Concerns summary (AI summary) There are inadequate fire prevention measures for vulnerable, heavy-smoking residents in care settings.
 Organisations should consult the Fire Service for advice on mitigating risks, such as using metal bins and fire-retardant materials.

 All Responded